 Additional Tooth Damage

 One reason why your tooth might be sore is that your dentist didn’t identify or fix the primary cause of your sensitivity.
-Getting a
+Getting a second opinion can help identify missed causes of discomfort, such as cracks or decay in the concealed part of the tooth, the root.

 Sometimes the current restoration can be saved, but other times it will have to be removed and replaced.
 In even rarer cases, the entire tooth might have to be removed and replaced with a dental implant.